kimreijntjens/Thema-9/README.md

 # README #

-## Thema-9 kim reijntjens
+## Thema-9 Kim Reijntjens

-the folder CpG_methylation_EDA contains a full documented data exploration. this is documented in a Rmarkdown but also printed as pdf. this document also holds the proces of exploring the weka algortihms in on our dataset.
+the folder CpG_methylation_EDA contains a full documented data exploration. this is documented in a Rmarkdown but also printed as pdf.
+This document also holds the process of exploring the weka algorithms on our dataset.

 all data used for this can be found in the folder: data